hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 However, let's say that I have the mental toughness to continue on despite no visible results.
 At the 6th month I have a "aha" moment and I am suddenly able to paint like Bob Ross.
 This is known as the **tipping** **point** (coined by Malcolm Gladwell) or a **nonlinear outcome**.

 Nonlinear outcomes are difficult to comprehend because small changes can lead to disproportionate results.
+We like linear outcomes because of their predictable nature and ease of understanding.
+Anything that is easier to understand is using **availability bias**.
+A natural human tendency to overweigh the importance of information that comes to us more easily.

+Our bias is towards linear outcomes because they are easier to understand.
+Due to their ease, they have av

+Information that is easier more easily to us

-And sometimes those results are not visible until there is a **tipping point**.
+And those results are not visible until there is a **tipping point**.
+We have a bias for linear outcomes because they are easier to understand.

+### Rare Events

 This happens more frequently than we imagine and is captured well in Malcolm Gladwell's The Tipping Point.